 also reflects the most recent advances in scholarship on Greek grammar and linguistics.
 By filling the gap between popular and technical commentaries, these handbooks become indispensable tools for anyone committed to a deep reading of the biblical text.

 What distinguishes the Baylor Handbooks on the Greek New Testament

 from other available resources is the detailed and comprehensive attention paid to the Greek text of the New Testament.
 Each handbook provides a convenient reference tool that explains the syntax of the biblical text, offers guidance for deciding between competing semantic analyses, deals with text-critical questions that have a significant bearing on how the text is understood, and addresses questions relating to the Greek text that are frequently overlooked or ignored by standard commentaries, all in a succinct and accessible manner.

 Upgrade Pricing Available!
 If you've previously purchased a qualifying item you can purchase this item for a special upgrade price.
-The upgrade price will be visible when you log in to your Olive Tree account and add the item to your cart (NOTE: Upgrade pricing is only available on www.olivetree.com, and not via in-app purchase).
+The upgrade price will be visible when you log in to your Olive Tree account and add the item to your cart (NOTE: Upgrade pricing is not available via in-app purchase).

 "The Baylor Handbook on the Greek New Testament series has already proven to be a great resource for scholars, students, and pastors.
 The addition of 1 Corinthians makes the series even more valuable.
 Brookins and Longenecker offer an erudite yet accessible analysis.
 This volume is indispensable for anyone wanting a better understanding of the grammar and syntax of 1 Corinthians."

 —John Byron, Professor of New Testament, Ashland Theological Seminary

 "By reflecting the most recent advances in scholarship on Greek grammar and linguistics, these handbooks are indispensable tools for anyone committed to a deep reading of 1 Corinthians."